XeroAPI/Xero-Java/README.md

 * AuthenticateUrl: path for redirect to authorize      *default is /oauth/RequestToken*
 * AccessTokenPath: path for Access Token         *default is https://api.xero.com/oauth/Authorize*

-### Xero Client
+### Example App
+This repo includes an Example App mentioned above.
+The file structure mirrors that of an Eclipse Maven Project with the maven-archetype-webapp

+* src/main/java contains the com.xero.example package and the servlets for handling oAuth and sample API calls
+* src/main/resource contains examples of config.json files
+* src/main/webapp contains index and callback JSP files along with web.xml mappings for Servlets

-We've included the XeroClient with methods to perform each action supported by endpoints.
-Once you instantiate XeroClient, you can begin using classes from the model directory to create, read, update and delete data through Xero's API.
+com.xero.example.XeroClient has methods to perform each action supported by various endpoints.
+Once you instantiate XeroClient, you can begin using schema classes to create, read, update and delete data through Xero's API.

 ```java
 XeroClient client = new XeroClient(request, response);